opentargets/opentargets.github.io/my_collections/_news/open-ibd-may-24.md

 3. Single-cell RNA sequencing measures the RNA transcripts of individual cells in a given sample.
 Metagenomic shotgun sequencing allows researchers to comprehensively sample and sequence all genes in all organisms present in a complex sample.
 RNA gene sequencing can detect and count the RNA molecules present in a sample, allowing researchers to work out the gene expression in the sample, also known as transcriptome.

-Funding:
+<h2>Funding</h2>
-*Open IBD is funded by Open Targets and the Wellcome Sanger Institute.
+Open IBD is funded by Open Targets and the Wellcome Sanger Institute.
 It is the biggest ever Open Targets funded project with Open Targets providing £7.1M and the Sanger Institute contributing an additional £4M.